- Price: 5 USD/month or 50 USD/year

 There is another error

 All errors triggered by the Flarum extension should be logged in that file.
-The log file also contains the history of all requests that WordPress made to Flarum.
+The log file also contains the history of all requests that WordPress made to Flarum and vice-versa.

 Integrity considerations